 Swiss health insurers are required by law to build up reserves in basic insurance so that they will remain solvent even if a "once in a century" event occurs.
 The level of the reserves is based on the solvency ratio.
 At present, insurers must always hold reserves which are equal to least 100 percent of the minimum level prescribed in the ordinance.
-The revision of the Health Insurance Oversight Ordinance provides for a voluntary reduction in health insurers' reserves, whereby an insurer must keep a minimum in reserves even after a voluntary reduction.
+The Health Insurance Oversight Ordinance provides for a voluntary reduction in health insurers' reserves, whereby an insurer must keep a minimum in reserves even after a voluntary reduction.
 In concrete terms this means that a health insurer must remain solvent for at least one year, even if a "once in a century" event occurs in that year.
 The funds from the reduction in reserves will benefit insured persons.

 As far as SWICA is concerned, our reserves are solid, but not excessive.
 SWICA's strategy has always been to minimise premium increases, or to avoid them altogether.
-For this reason, it calculates its premiums without a safety margin by accepting that this can lead to very modest, or even negative, results in some regions.
+For this reason, it calculates its premiums without a safety margin.
+By this practice SWICA is accepting that this can lead to very modest, or even negative, results in some regions.
 In the case of negative results, it can rely on its reserves.
 The goal is for the solvency ratio to settle at around 150 percent eventually.

 We regard reducing the reserves to 100 percent to be irresponsible because this massively increases the risk of premium hikes and intra-year premium increases.
 A reduction in reserves for political reasons has already happened twice since the KVG came into force.
 On both occasions this was followed by sharp increases in premiums.
 The increase in premiums as of 1 January 2023 also reflects the pressure on reserves.
 Any reduction in reserves must therefore be planned with the utmost care and carried out in strict compliance with the legal requirements.